NFL Week 5: Gano’s Kick, McVay’s Guts, More

 • Lions coach Matt Patricia on the challenges in his first month at the helm—and being able to hold off Packers quarterback Aaron Rodgers.

-• Rams tackle Andrew Whitworth on his team’s confidence in its coaching staff, and how Sean McVay’s fourth-and-1 call resonated with Rams players.
+• Rams tackle Andrew Whitworth on his team’s confidence in its coaching staff, and how Sean McVay’s fourth-and-one call resonated with Rams players.

 • Cincinnati offensive coordinator Bill Lazor on the difference between this year’s Bengals and the last couple years, and the play that Andy Dalton made Sunday to ignite them.

-• The Saints coach who’s spent more time around Drew Brees than anyone in the NFL brings context and history to Monday Night’s bid for the all-time passing yardage record.
+• The Saints coach who’s spent more time around Drew Brees than anyone in the NFL brings context and history to Monday night’s bid for the all-time passing yardage record.

 • Vikings defensive tackle Sheldon Richardson on the Minnesota defense’s big rebound.